 My professional bio is online elsewhere.
 Here, I'll blow my own horn about whiskey stuff.

-Years of experience have established me as one of the leading U.S. experts on counterfeit whiskey and dating vintage spirits.
+Many years of experience have established me as a leading U.S. expert on counterfeit whiskey and dating vintage spirits.
 How did that happen to a Hollywood screenwriter?
 Well, back when I started this club, there wasn’t much info on how to date and authenticate classic bottles of old liquor.
 So, a few of us LAWS guys took it upon ourselves to do the research and legwork.
 We ended up pioneering many of the dating techniques now commonplace in the whiskey community.

 I’ve identified countless fakes residing in private collections (I stopped keeping tabs in 2015, when the value passed $1M).
 I've been flown across the country to evaluate ultra-rare bottles owned by prestigious estates.
-I’ve consulted with all the major U.S. auction houses and educated some of their specialists firsthand.
-I’ve investigated, identified, and exposed over a dozen people tied to whiskey counterfeiting, uncovered an inside job at a major distillery, and worked with industry private investigators.
-I've even extracted confessions from fakers caught red-handed.
+I’ve consulted with all the major U.S. auction houses and trained some of their specialists firsthand.
+I’ve investigated, identified, and exposed over a dozen people tied to whiskey counterfeiting, uncovered an inside job at a major Kentucky distillery, and worked with industry private investigators.
+I've even extracted confessions from fakers.

-I also hold a Guinness World Record for owning the World’s Oldest Whiskey, which took over four years of working with Guinness to verify, complete with radiocarbon dating.
+I also hold the Guinness World Record for owning the World’s Oldest Whiskey, which took over four years of working with Guinness to verify, complete with radiocarbon dating by two university laboratories.

 Help Fight Fakes